 After visiting the Robert Frost Interpretive Trail, drive a short distance west on VT 125 to the Robert Frost Wayside.
 From the picnic area, you can walk to the cabin where Frost spent much of his time writing.

-Drive south a couple of hours to Shaftsbury Vermont, where you can visit the Robert Frost Stone House Museum.
-This is where Frost lived with his wife, Elinor from 1920 to 1929.
+Drive south a couple of hours to Shaftsbury, Vermont, where you can visit the Robert Frost Stone House Museum.
+Frost lived there with his wife, Elinor, from 1920 to 1929.
 The Stone House is owned by Bennington College and houses a small museum with walking trails.

 Robert Frost is buried behind the Old First Church in Bennington.
 You can visit his grave, as well as several remarkable old gravestones dating back to the Revolutionary War.
 Read more about the best things to do in Bennington while you’re in the area.